tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Complete cable system tests for from and to after switchboard, demand, and circuit tests are working.
 - [ ] Use of button text for new and edit forms is mixed.
 Standardise on save for new, update for edit.
 - [ ] Demand form live update of calculated values not working.
+- [ ] Cable types with no current project.

 ## Refactoring Opportunities